-The United Nations General Assembly convened the Habitat I conference in Vancouver in 1976, as governments began to recognise the need for sustainable human settlements and the consequences of rapid urbanisation, especially in the developing world.
-At that time, urbanisation and its impacts were barely considered by the international community, but the world was starting to witness the greatest and fastest migration of people into cities and towns in history as well as rising urban population through natural growth resulting from advances in medicine.
+The United Nations General Assembly convened the Habitat I conference in Vancouver in 1976, as governments began to recognize the need for sustainable human settlements and the consequences of rapid urbanization, especially in the developing world.
+At that time, urbanization and its impacts were barely considered by the international community, but the world was starting to witness the greatest and fastest migration of people into cities and towns in history as well as a rising urban population through natural growth resulting from advances in medicine.

 The Vancouver commitments were reconfirmed twenty years later, at the Habitat II conference in Istanbul.
-World leaders adopted the Habitat Agenda as a global plan of action for adequate shelter for all, with the notion of sustainable human settlements driving development in an urbanising world.
-Forty years later, there is a wide consensus that the towns and cities structure, form and functionality need to change as societies change.
+World leaders adopted the Habitat Agenda as a global plan of action for adequate shelter for all, with the notion of sustainable human settlements driving development in an urbanizing world.
+Forty years later, there is a wide consensus that the towns and cities' structure, form, and functionality need to change as societies change.
 The legacy of the city of the twentieth century, in terms of spatial pattern, is growth outside their boundaries to satellite or dormitory towns and suburban neighbourhoods.

 Throughout modern history, urbanization has been a major driver of development and poverty reduction.
-Governments can respond to this key development opportunity through Habitat III by promoting a new model of urban development that is able to integrate all facets of sustainable development to promote equity, welfare and shared prosperity.
-It is time to think urban: how to mobilise the global community and focus all levels of human settlements, including small rural communities, villages, market towns, intermediate cities and metropolises for demographic and economic growth.
-Habitat III can help systematise the alignment between cities and towns and national planning objectives in their role as drivers of national economic and social development.
+Governments can respond to this key development opportunity through Habitat III by promoting a new model of urban development that is able to integrate all facets of sustainable development to promote equity, welfare, and shared prosperity.
+It is time to think urban: how to mobilize the global community and focus all levels of human settlements, including small rural communities, villages, market towns, intermediate cities, and metropolises for demographic and economic growth.
+Habitat III can help systematize the alignment between cities and towns and national planning objectives in their role as drivers of national economic and social development.

 Advances in technology, realignment of global power relations, changes in demographic profiles, recognition of emerging resource constraints as well as the reassertion of questions of rights and justice in the global development world have triggered a profound systemic change.
 The new international order provides more room for cities and regional economies to contribute to national development through direct participation in the global economy.